 Mathew has called South Carolina home for over 25 years.

-Most recently, he was the Operations Director of Palmetto Grain Brokerage in Ridgeland, South Carolina.
-During his near 15-year tenure there, Mathew was responsible for technical and operational matters regarding the trade of billions of dollars’ worth of agricultural commodities.
+Mathew was the Operations Director of Palmetto Grain Brokerage in Ridgeland, South Carolina.
+During his 15-year tenure there, Mathew was responsible for technical and operational matters regarding the trade of billions of dollars’ worth of agricultural commodities.

 Co-founder & President

-From 2002-2005, he worked for the USDA Farm Service Agency in Columbia, SC as a Geographic Information Systems (GIS) specialist, overseeing the Common Land Unit (CLU) project.
-Glen attended the University of South Carolina where he studied computer science, remote sensing, GIS, GPS, and LiDAR, with a particular interest in the modeling of soil erosion and water quality.
+From 2002-2005, he worked for the USDA Farm Service Agency in Columbia, SC as a Geographic Information Systems (GIS) specialist.
+At the USDA he oversaw the Common Land Unit (CLU) project.
+Glen attended the University of South Carolina where he studied computer science, remote sensing, GIS, GPS, LiDAR, soil erosion, and water quality issues.